Category:

 What is Bob Weinstein's Net Worth?

 Bob Weinstein is an American film producer who has a net worth of $200 million.
 Bob Weinstein is the founder of Dimension Films and co-founder of The Weinstein Company, along with his disgraced brother Harvey Weinstein.
-Together they owned a combined 42% of the company which filed for bankruptcy in 2018.
-Previously Harvey and Bob Weinstein were the co-chairmans of Miramax Films.
+Together, they owned a combined 42% of the company, which filed for bankruptcy in 2018.
+Previously, Harvey and Bob Weinstein were the co-chairmans of Miramax Films.
 Bob and Harvey produced rock concerts after graduating from college and then moved on to movies.
 Bob Weinstein has almost 300 production credits to his name including movies and TV series such as True Romance, Clerks, Pulp Fiction, The Crossing Guard, The English Patient, Scream, The Faculty, Halloween H20: 20 Years Later, Good Will Hunting, Jackie Brown, Shakespeare in Love, The Cider House Rules, She's All That, Scary Movie, The Lord of the Rings film trilogy, Kate & Leopold, Serendipity, Chicago, Gangs of New York, Confessions of a Dangerous Mind, Kill Bill Vol. 1 & 2, The Aviator, Fahrenheit 9/11, Finding Neverland, Sin City, Clerks 2, Halloween, Inglourious Basterds, Apollo 18, and Piranha 3DD.
 Weinstein has been nominated for 12 Primetime Emmy Awards.
 While operating The Weinstein Company, the brothers produced The Imitation Game.
-The Butler, Inglorious Basterds, Silver Linings Playbook and Django Unchained, to name a few.
+The Butler, Inglorious Basterds, Silver Linings Playbook, and Django Unchained, to name a few.
 In 2017, Harvey Weinstein was forced to respond to numerous sexual harassment claims lodged by women such as Ashley Judd dating back 20 years.
 On October 9, 2017, Harvey was fired by the board of directors of The Weinstein Company.
-In March 2020 Harvey was sentenced to 23 years in prison.
+In March 2020, Harvey was sentenced to 23 years in prison.

 Early Life

 Bob Weinstein was born on October 18, 1954 in Flushing, Queens, New York.
-He was raised in a lower middle class Ashkenazi Jewish family by parents Max and Miriam Weinstein.
+He was raised in a lower-middle-class Ashkenazi Jewish family by parents Max and Miriam Weinstein.
 His father worked as a diamond cutter.
 He grew up with his older brother, Harvey Weinstein.
 The family lived in a housing co-op called Electchester.
 He attended John Bowne High School.
-He then enrolled at State University of New York at Fredonia, though he did not often attend, rather enjoying listening to music and watching films.
+He then enrolled at the State University of New York at Fredonia, though he did not often attend, rather enjoying listening to music and watching films.

 Mark Von Holden/Getty Images